 Contact a Lawyer About Asset Forfeiture in California

 All civil and criminal proceedings require the support of a skilled lawyer, and asset forfeiture is no exception.
-Some victims of asset forfeiture attempt to go at it alone, only to get bogged down by the time, effort, and resources needed to effectively petition the government for the return of the property obtained under police seizure.
+Some victims of this legal process attempt to go at it alone, only to get bogged down by the time, effort, and resources needed to effectively petition the government for the return of the property obtained under police seizure.

 Best California Asset Forfeiture Attorney

-If your assets were taken due to an alleged connection to criminal activity, lawyer Valery Nechay can draw from her comprehensive background dealing with law enforcement to help you get some or all of your possessions back.
+If your assets were taken due to an alleged connection to criminal activity, lawyer Valery Nechay can draw from her comprehensive background dealing with California law enforcement to help you get some or all of your seized property and possessions back.
 This can be done in tandem with a comprehensive defense of any criminal charges you may be facing.

-No matter the circumstances behind your California asset forfeiture case, it’s important to contact a skilled defense attorney to explore your options.
+No matter the circumstances behind your case, it’s important to contact a skilled defense attorney to explore your options.
 After she thoroughly evaluates your case, Valery Nechay will analyze all available evidence to identify which legal defenses are most reliable in your case and begin to take action.

-If your assets have already been confiscated by the government, time is of the essence.
-Contact the Law Office of Valery Nechay today to schedule a free consultation.
+If your assets have already been confiscated by the federal government, time is of the essence.
+Contact The Law Office of Valery Nechay today to schedule a free consultation.

 SET UP A CONSULTATION TODAY

 If you are under investigation or charged with a crime, I will consult with you in person and at no charge to you.